diskuv/dk/docs/SPECIFICATION.md

    return M
    ```

+   The [Behavior of Embedded Lua](#behavior-of-embedded-lua) describes `request.srcfile` in more detail.

 3. Running the above UI rule function.

 #### Behavior of Embedded Lua

-An embedded Lua script behaves as if it were the body of a [UI rule function](#ui-rule-functions).

-The script will have the variables:
+The guast Lua script script will have the variables:

 | Global      | What                                                                                  |
 | ----------- | ------------------------------------------------------------------------------------- |